inspj/SE_example/README.md

-Here comes a new line of code
+There are changes in the branch fsandlfdsajHere comes a new line of code